EberlyODL/phys010sjv11/generator_transformer.md

-Again lets repeat the main message about magnetism that you should remember.
+Again let us repeat the main message about magnetism that you should remember.

 **A changing electric field E creates a magnetic field B**